el-wittmer/dream/index.md

 ## About Me

 I'm Elaina — I'm a current iCAN student at University of Illinois Urbana-Champaign (2021-2022 cohort) and a [DREAM fellow](https://tech.mines.edu/dream/).
 I got my B.A. in Linguistics from Reed College in 2019, where I discovered a love of data wrangling and experimental design.
-My current research interests include graph theory, data visualization, and dabbling with natural language processing.
-Very broadly, I love data science!
+I'm interested in topics under the data science umbrella, but my current research interests include graph theory, data visualization, and dabbling with natural language processing.

 ## About My Advisor